What causes climate change?

-Climate change can be hard to get your head around but understanding the basics can be a big help.
+Climate change, or global warming, can be hard to get your head around but understanding the basics can be a big help.

 Greenhouse gases & the greenhouse effect

 Greenhouse gases are gases in the atmosphere that absorb radiation from the sun.
 Radiation is another form of energy.
 Over the last 100 years, there has been a big increase in the amount of greenhouse gases in the atmosphere.

 In the past, the radiation from the sun would hit the Earth’s atmosphere and be reflected away from Earth.
 Now with more and more greenhouse gases in the Earth’s atmosphere, the radiation from the sun hits the Earth’s atmosphere and gets trapped by the greenhouse gases, which heats the planet.